Jarmos-san/neovimulus/README.md

 This repository contains the source code for working on a containerised Neovim environment.
 I use this project to experiment with various Neovim configurations which otherwise would be difficult on my work environment.
-Containerising a Neovim environment takes away the pain of backing older configuration & replacing them once I'm done experimenting with newer Neovim configurations.
+Containerising a Neovim environment takes away the pain of backing up older configuration & replacing them once I'm done experimenting with newer Neovim configurations.

 So, if you work with or have a keen interest in using Neovim, this containerised